Inference in high-dimensional online changepoint detection: Introduction

-In Section~\ref{Sec:Theory} we study the theoretical performance of the \texttt{ocd\_CI$'$} procedure.
-In particular, we prove in Theorem~\ref{Thm:Coverage} that, for a suitable choice of input parameters, the confidence interval has at least nominal coverage.
-Moreover, Theorem~\ref{Thm:Length} ensures that, with high probability, its length is of the same order as the average detection delay for the base \texttt{ocd$'$} procedure, up to a logarithmic factor.
+In Section~\ref{Sec:Theory} we study the theoretical performance of the \texttt{ocd\_CI} procedure.
+In particular, we prove in Theorem~\ref{Thm:Coverage} that, whenever the base sequential detection procedure satisfies a patience and detection delay condition, the confidence interval has at least nominal coverage for a suitable choice of input parameters.
+Theorem~\ref{Thm:Length} provides a corresponding guarantee on the length of the interval.
+In Section~\ref{Sec:ocd_Base}, we show that by using \texttt{ocd}$'$ as the base procedure, the aforementioned patience and detection delay condition is indeed satisfied.
+As a result, the output confidence interval has guaranteed nominal coverage and the length of the interval is of the same order as the average detection delay for the base \texttt{ocd$'$} procedure, up to a poly-logarithmic factor.
 This is remarkable in view of the intrinsic challenge that the better such a changepoint detection procedure performs, the fewer post-change observations are available for inferential tasks.

 A very useful byproduct of our \texttt{ocd\_CI} methodology is that we obtain a natural estimate of the set of signal coordinates (i.e.~those that undergo change).
-In Theorem~\ref{Thm:Support}, we prove that, with high probability, it is able both to recover the effective support of the signal (see Section~\ref{Sec:CovGuarantee} for a formal definition), and avoids noise coordinates.
+In Theorem~\ref{Thm:Support}, we prove that, with high probability, it is able both to recover the effective support of the signal (see Section~\ref{Sec:CovGuarantee} for a formal definition), and to avoid noise coordinates.
+We then broaden the scope of applicability of our methodology in Section~\ref{SubSec:Relax} by relaxing our distributional assumptions to deal with sub-Gaussian or sub-exponential data.
+Finally, in Section~\ref{SubSec:Beta}, we introduce a modification of our algorithm that permits an arbitrarily loose lower bound $\beta > 0$ on the Euclidean norm of the vector of mean change to be employed, with only a logarithmic increase in the confidence interval length guarantee and the computational~cost.

+An attraction of our theoretical results is that we are able to handle arbitrary spatial (cross-sectional) dependence between the different coordinates of our data stream.
+On the other hand, two limitations of our analysis for practical use are that real data may exhibit both heavier than sub-exponential tails and temporal dependence.
+While a full theoretical analysis of the \texttt{ocd\_CI} algorithm in these contexts appears to be challenging, we have made some practical suggestions regarding these issues in Sections~\ref{SubSec:Relax} and~\ref{Sec:USCovid} respectively.